animal-tree/Another-Version/2-Opposing-views.md

 ## Sam of Samarkand

 Many Jews were tortured, executed, and piled in bodies, when the Nazis occupied Ukraine.
 Ukraine was already sympathetic with Nazi anti-semitism before the occupation, but now Jews in droves fled to Russia, or Muslim nations to the East, a number of days train ride away, like Kazakhstan or Uzbekistan, for refuge.
-My grandpa's father, Yakob, couldn't evacuate because he was drafted to fight in the warfront.
+My grandpa's father, Yakob, couldn't evacuate because he was drafted to fight in the war front.
 My grandpa's mom Maná, my grandpa's younger sister Rosá, and my grandpa, Yury, who was about 13, fled to Kazakhstan together.
 At the end of the war, they returned to Chernihiv, Ukraine, and reunited with Yakob.

 When my grandpa turned 16, he officially adopted the name "Yury."
 He was originally named "Izya" at birth, a Jewish name, but his documents with that name were lost during the war and he’d gone by the less Jewish name "Yury," or the nickname "Yura" during the war, and that name is what he went by after the war.
 Nevertheless, he kept his last name, "Lerman," which is a German Jewish Ashkenazi last name.